 A mediocre paper company in the hands of Scranton, PA branch manager Michael Scott.
 This mockumentary follows the everyday lives of the manager and the employees he "manages."
-The crew follows the employees around 24/7 and captures their quite humerous and bizarre encounters as they will do what it takes to keep the company thriving.Written by
+The crew follows the employees around 24/7 and captures their quite humorous and bizarre encounters as they will do what it takes to keep the company thriving.Written by

 Many main and supporting cast members have written episodes of the show.
 B.J.
-Novak (Ryan), Paul Lieberstein (Toby) and Mindy Kaling (Kelly) wrote 12 of the 28 episodes over the first and second seasons (albeit separately).
-(Lieberstein would even go on to direct a fourth season episode, "Money".)
-Steve Carell (Michael Scott) has written two episodes so far: "Casino Night" (which was the second season finale) and "Survivor Man".
-One episode (2.8, "Performance Review") was written by Larry Wilmore, who plays Mr. Brown, the diversity instructor.
-Michael Shur, a seasoned writer, plays Dwight's cousin Mose Schrute.
-Gene Stupinsky and Lee Eisenberg, two writing partners, play the delivery men in the Valentine's Day episode and others.
-Greg Daniels, the developer and show runner of the Office, played Michael's neighbor in "Office Olympics" but his scene was cut.
+Novak (Ryan), Paul Lieberstein (Toby), and Mindy Kaling (Kelly) wrote twelve of the twenty-eight episodes over the first and second seasons (albeit separately).
+(Lieberstein directed season four, episodes seven and eight, "Money".)
+Steve Carell (Michael Scott) wrote two episodes: the season two finale, "Casino Night", and season four, episode eleven, "Survivor Man".
+Season two, episode eight, "Performance Review", was written by Larry Wilmore, who played Mr. Brown, the diversity instructor.
+Michael Shur, a seasoned writer, played Dwight's cousin Mose Schrute.
+Gene Stupinsky and Lee Eisenberg, two writing partners, played the delivery men in season two, episode sixteen, "Valentine's Day", and others.
+Greg Daniels, the developer and show runner, played Michael's neighbor in season two, episode three, "Office Olympics", but his scene was cut.
 See more »

 See more »

 187 of 241 people found this review helpful.

 Was this review helpful to you?